CarloLepelaars/CartPole/README.md

 # CartPole
-A CartPole Agent for training and running OpenAI Gym's CartPole environment.
+A class for training and running OpenAI Gym's CartPole environment.